juspay/hyperswitch/README.md

 ### Our Belief

-> Payments should be open, fast, reliable and affordable to serve
+> Payments should be open, fast, reliable, and affordable to serve
 > the billions of people at scale.

 <!--
-HyperSwitch would allow everyone to quickly customise and set up an open payment switch while giving a unified experience to your users, abstracting away the ever-shifting payments landscape.
+HyperSwitch would allow everyone to customize and set up an open payment quickly switch while giving a unified experience to your users, abstracting away the ever-shifting payments landscape.